 A lot of people just tack on the conclusion chapter as an afterthought and offer only the most superficial analysis of how the project worked out.
 This is a big mistake.
 If you think there are weaknesses in the project, this is your chance to face them head on and reassure the reader (and the examiners) that you see the flaws and have useful ideas how they could be addressed.

-Every examiner has read a ton of projects where the conclusion states that everything worked out great, when it’s actually obvious that that was not the case.
+Most examiners have read a ton of projects where the conclusion states that everything worked out great, when it’s actually obvious that that was not the case.
 Really, it looks much better to give a realistic critical appraisal of your project.
 Just make sure that if certain aspects of the project have not worked out the way you hoped, you have some decent suggestions for what you could try doing differently.

 Good final year project reports almost always have a long list of references.
 Of course, it’s not just about the numbers, but a lack of references is a sure sign that something is not right.
 Conversely, a long list of reputable looking references reassures the reader that you researched adequately and that you are able to back up what you have written with credible sources.

 The type of sources you reference is important.
-Good references are thing like: publications in reputable journals, reports from governement agencies, textbooks, datasheets.
+Good references are things like: publications in reputable journals, reports from governement agencies, textbooks, datasheets.
 Less reliable references include most web pages.
 Sometimes, of course, you need to reference web sites, but they should not make up your entire list of references.

 The appendix (or appendices) of your report provides a place where you can provide additional reference material for the reader without disturbing the narrative flow of the main text.
 Examples of things that people often include in an appendix are: